fedhere/PUI2017_fb55/HW7_fb55/README.md

 ## Assignment 1: Finish your Citibike miniproject

 **Work with the same team with which you submitted the proposal and turn in a single Authorea report.**
+If you worked in a group your team should have recieved more than one review, merge and discuss their content as apprioriate.

 1. make an account on [Authorea](https://www.authorea.com/) (if you do not have it yet).
 Authorea is a collaborative writing platform.
 It is likely the platform that we will used for the capstone reports so please begin familiarizing with it now.